Think your last ugly sweater party was fun?

 Westerners probably know this movie by its English title, “The Monkey King.”
 If you want to brush up on your Mandarin and enjoy a traditional piece of Chinese literature translated to the big screen, then “The Monkey King” is likely to be a new favorite.

 The film is an action-adventure adaptation of the story “Journey to the West.”
 In the film, a monkey is born from an ethereal gem and acquires supernatural powers, and of course causes mischief on Earth.

 This movie doesn’t have much of a connection to Chinese New Year other than the fact that it’s a family favorite to watch during the celebration.
-You can rent “The Monkey King” on Amazon with both English and Chinese subtitles.
+You can rent “The Monkey King” with both English and Chinese subtitles.
 Learners of all kinds can enjoy this movie, but the dialogue and accompanying English subtitles make it ideal for beginners.

 You can’t have a Chinese New Year movie-thon without a good old-fashioned comedy.
 “Fat Choi Spirit” is an absolute gem about a man with a Mahjong addiction and his outlandish ex-girlfriend, eclectic family and a troubling gambling gang.
 It’s a very silly movie with tons of laughs.